In General

 Traverse City MI - Traverse Steam Train

-As of 2007 or so, the Traverse Zoo Train no longer had a zoo to run around, as PETA had a hand in shutting the zoo down.
-The train stopped running after the 2011 season.
-Then, in 2012, the Northwest Michigan Engine & Thresher Club obtained the engine, moved it to their place one mile west of Buckley MI.
+As of 2006, the Traverse Zoo Train no longer had a zoo to run around.
+The train continued to run thru the 2011 season.
+Then, in 2012, the Northwest Michigan Engine & Thresher Club obtained the engine and moved it to their place one mile west of Buckley MI, which is about an hour south of Traverse City.

 More info can be found at: